Sony RX10 IV versus Sony RX100 V

 Both the RX10 IV and the RX100 V are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The RX100 V replaced the earlier Sony RX100 IV, while the RX10 IV followed on from the Sony RX10 III.

-So what conclusions can be drawn?
-Which of the two cameras – the Sony RX10 IV or the Sony RX100 V – has the upper hand?
+So what is the bottom line?
+Is the Sony RX10 IV better than the Sony RX100 V or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Easier setting verification: Has an LCD display on top to control shooting parameters.

 - More detailed LCD: Has a higher resolution rear screen (1440k vs 1229k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.

 - Longer lasting: Can take more shots (400 versus 220) on a single battery charge.